urwid/urwid/docs/manual/widgetmethods.rst

       Return a set of the sizing modes this widget supports, one or more of *FLOW*, *BOX* or *FIXED*.

-      The :class:`Widget` base class defines this method as ``return self._sizing``, so if your widget's sizing modes never change you can define :attr:`_sizing` in your class definition, and not bother overriding this method.
+      The :class:`~urwid.widget.Widget` base class defines this method as ``return self._sizing``, so if your widget's sizing modes never change you can define :attr:`~urwid.widget.Widget._sizing` in your class definition, and not bother overriding this method.

+      If you inherit from :class:`~urwid.widget.FlowWidget`,
+      :class:`~urwid.widget.BoxWidget` or :class:`~urwid.widget.FixedWidget`,
-      If you inherit from :class:`FlowWidget`, :class:`BoxWidget` or :class:`FixedWidget`, :attr:`_sizing` is already defined for you as ``set([FLOW])``, ``set([BOX])`` or ``set([FIXED])``, respectively.
+      :attr:`~urwid.widget.Widget._sizing` is already defined for you as ``set([FLOW])``, ``set([BOX])`` or ``set([FIXED])``, respectively.

       If *FLOW* is among the values returned then your other methods must be